asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 # This is a comment.
 ```

 Everything after the `#` hashtag until the end of a the line is a comment.
 Comments are notes you can write to remind yourself what the program does.
-You can write anything in a commnet.
+You can write anything in a comment.
 They do not change how your program works.

 Your programs must always import the `turtle` module: